rainbow-cards/rainbow-cards.github.io/index.md

 >
 > "I think this app is an interesting concept.
 So far, it's easy to navigate and it's very colorful.
 It's a fun way to learn about your professors and find out who else is part of the UH Manoa staff."

+> Tayler
+>
+> "I would have liked to see other courses each professors teach on their card.
+Overall, I would use this as a student and I appreciated the organization."

+> Michael Lee
+>
+> "I think that the website is quite good, although some parts of the website need some work.
+However, I enjoy the concept of the website and wish that there were more cards to trade.
+I would also like to see an easier trading system that would allow trading via click rather than typing out emails."

 [//]: # (## Project Features)